-Interim CEO & Principal said: "Having a diverse workforce is an integral part of life at East Coast College - our staff are role models for future generations, regardless of their sex or gender we inspire our students to fulfil their potential.
+CEO & Principal, Paul Padda said: "Having a diverse workforce is an integral part of life at East Coast College - our staff are role models for future generations, regardless of their sex or gender we inspire our students to fulfil their potential.
 There are many underlying factors that are seen across our sector which exacerbate the issue of the gender pay gap within FE.
 Whilst we cannot alter the demographics of the staff available in certain areas, however, we are continuously, actively working to 'grow our own' workforce of the future.
-Our Strategic Management Group is 75% female, the tier of management below (Senior Leadership Group) is 80% female.
-We continue review the year-on-year progression since the formation of East Coast College in 2017 and it is pleasing to see the mean pay gap has shrunk again this year to 13%.
-The College remains committed to reduce any residual gender pay gap."
+Our Strategic Management Group is 50% female, the tier of management below (Senior Leadership Group) is 67% female.
+The College leadership team are conscious that our gender pay gap is in excess of the national average and the College remains committed to reduce any residual gender pay gap."